-Note: Do not allow E-Grip III to cure on your hands or the flooring.
-Immediately wipe off excess adhesive with a rag dampened with mineral spirits!
-Cured adhesive is very difficult to remove from hands.
-We strongly suggest wearing gloves while using E-Grip III.
+Note: Do not allow ES-90 to cure on your hands or the flooring.
+Cured adhesive is very difficult to remove.
+We strongly suggest wearing gloves while using ES-90.
+Immediately wipe off excess adhesive with a rag slightly dampened with mineral spirits or denatured alcohol.
+Follow with a rag dampened with water.